RabbitSeries/AdventofCode/README.md

 ### Day 11 Plutonian Pebbles

-Multithreading aproach has crashes my OS for many times, the dynamic programming method is fruitful.
+The multithreading aproach has crashes my OS for many times, the dynamic programming method is fruitful.

 ## 🔗 Links